 Yesterday's Tomorrow.
 When I got clean late in 1981, haunting the halls of AA and NA, a number of us hard cases realized that laughter, irreverence, and poking fingers in the eyes of pompous blowhards were among our most valued unauthorized recovery tools.
 There were jokes, sayings, puns, and stories around the halls that kept us laughing, and clean, and I collected a number of these and showed them to the folks at Hazelden.
 This original collection became Yesterday’s Tomorrow: Recovery Meditations for Hard Cases (Hazelden, 1997).
 In the introduction to that volume I asked hard case readers to send in their own experiences, sayings, and little bits of grit that helped them through the moment.
 Hard cases are those men, women, and young folk who take on the mission to give everyone else in the program an opportunity to grow.
 As a young friend of mine put it, “If I don’t drive my sponsor to call his sponsor at least three times a week, I feel like I’m letting him down.”

 The response from readers was tremendous, and most of this blog, at least at the beginning, will be made up from their contributions.
 There were additional benefits I received from soliciting their contributions.
 The benefits were all of the sharing letters sent by my fellow hard cases out there, and for them all I am very grateful.
 We are something of a tribe, hard cases, and there is nothing more important in recovery than knowing you are not alone.
 For the past few years, because of the hard case mail, for me it’s been like one long meeting.

 This is part of what I hope to accomplish with Life Sucks Better Clean.
 It's a way to jump-start your sense of humor, to turn around your day, to flip a finger at the dragon.

-Thought for the day: If the world didn't suck, we'd all fall off.
+Be grateful for how crappy things are.
+If the world didn’t suck, we’d all fall off. —Anonymous